An Introduction to Deep Morphological Networks: Background Knowledge and Related Work

 Other important morphological operations are the \textit{top-hats}.
 Top-hat transform is an operation that extracts small elements and details from given images.
 There are two types of top-hat transformations: (i) the white one $\mathcal{T}^w(\cdot)$, defined in Equation~\ref{eq:white_top_hat}, in which the difference between the input image and its opening is calculated, and (ii) the black one, denoted as $\mathcal{T}^b(\cdot)$ and defined in Equation~\ref{eq:black_top_hat}, in which the difference between the closing and the input image is performed.
 White top-hat operation preserves elements of the input image brighter than their surroundings but smaller than the SE.
 On the other hand, black top-hat maintains objects smaller than the SE with brighter surroundings.
 Examples of these two operations can be seen in Figure~\ref{fig:ucmerced_mp}.

 Another important morphological operation based on erosions and dilations is the \textit{geodesic reconstruction}.
 There are two types of geodesic reconstruction: by erosion and by dilation.
-For simplicity, only the former one is formally detailed here, however, the latter one can be obtained, by duality, using the same reasoning.
 The geodesic reconstruction by erosion $\rho^{\mathcal{E}} (\cdot)$, mathematically defined in Equation~\ref{eq:reconstruction_erosion}, receives two parameters as input: an image $I$ and a SE $B$.
 The image $I$ (also referenced in this operation as mask image) is dilated by the SE $B$ ($\mathcal{\delta}(B, I)$) creating the marker image $Y$ ($Y \in I$), responsible for delimiting which objects will be reconstructed during the process.
 A SE $B'$ (usually with any elementary composition~\cite{serra2012mathematical}) and the marker image $Y$ are provided for the reconstruction operation $\mathcal{R}^{\mathcal{E}}_{I}(\cdot)$.
 This transformation, defined in Equation~\ref{eq:reconstruction}, reconstructs the marker image $Y$ (with respect to the mask image $I$) by recursively employing geodesic erosion (with the elementary SE $B'$) until idempotence is reached (i.e., $\mathcal{E}^{(n)}_{I}(\cdot) = \mathcal{E}^{(n+1)}_{I}(\cdot)$).
 In this case, a geodesic erosion $\mathcal{E}^{(1)}_{I}(\cdot)$, defined in Equation~\ref{eq:geodesic_reconstruction}, consists of a pixel-wise maximum operation between an eroded (with elementary SE $B'$) marker image $Y$ and the mask image $I$.
-As aforementioned, by duality, a geodesic reconstruction by dilation can be defined, as presented in Equation~\ref{eq:reconstruction_dilation}.
+By duality, a geodesic reconstruction by dilation can be defined, as presented in Equation~\ref{eq:reconstruction_dilation}.
 These two crucial operations try to preserve all large (than the SE) objects of the image removing bright and dark small areas, such as noises.
 Some examples of these operations can be seen in Figure~\ref{fig:ucmerced_mp}.